AtlasOfLivingAustralia/ala-security-project/ala-auth-plugin/README.md

 TODO: OIDC prefix versions of these.

-For local development, dev and test deployments then `discovery-uri` should use auth-test or auth-dev instead.
+For local development, dev and test deployments `discovery-uri` should be set to auth-test or auth-dev instead.

 The scopes available are:
 - `openid` must be present for OpenID Connect